Foxton, Cambridgeshire: Village life

 Foxton has a mainline rail station (opened 1851) to London and is on the main bus route to Trumpington Park & Ride (where passengers can change for buses to Cambridge) and Royston.

 The village has one remaining public house, The White Horse, that has been open since at least 1841, though it was rebuilt after a fire in 1880.
 Former drinking establishments included The Blackamoor's Head (later renamed The Black Boy) and The Railway Inn, which opened in around 1780 and 1860 respectively; however, both had closed by the 1960s.

 Foxton is also home to a village shop and post office, primary school, learning centre, educational trust (Villiers Park) and The Burlington Press.
 The village has a recreation ground with children's playground, tennis courts, bowling green, football pitch and cricket pitches, and there is a modern village hall with meeting rooms and sports pavilion.

 The village has a conservation area, Foxton Dovecot and Meadow, established in 2006.
 In 2010, the restoration of Rayner's dovecote received an award at the South Cambridgeshire District Council bi-annual built heritage awards.

-Foxton also has a teenage football club called Dynamo Foxton Football club, established by Marcus Kohler and others when the club departed from their former club (Whittlesford).
+Foxton also has a teenage football club called Dynamo Foxton Football club, established by Marcus Kohler and others when the players departed from their former club (Whittlesford).